 - Download the latest nwtech.sh script version linked in this solution.
 Do not open it in a text editor and save as this may corrupt the script.
 (Refer to the knowledge base article Error message '/bin/bash^M: bad interpreter: No such file or directory' when running an RSA NetWitness script for additional information.)

-2. Using a scp utility (e.g. Winscp, scp, pscp etc.), transfer the script to your NetWitness host's /root directory.
+- Using an scp utility (e.g. Winscp, scp, pscp etc.), transfer the script to your NetWitness host's /root directory.

 PLEASE COPY THIS FILE TO YOUR APPLIANCE USING SCP RATHER THAN USING A WINDOWS TEXT EDITOR, AS SOME WINDOWS TEXT EDITORS DO NOT HANDLE UNIX LF'S CORRECTLY, THUS UNEXPECTED RESULTS COULD OCCUR.